combustionTools/flameTracker/README.md

 # Flame Tracker
 The Flame Tracker is a video processing application designed for the combustion research community.
 With its Graphical User Interface (GUI), it is possible to edit a video and track a flame or a bright object on a frame by frame basis.
 Flame characteristics such as position, spread rate, length and area can be obtained by isolating a flame from its background with different methods.

 The Flame Tracker is open source and cross platform; however, the MacOS and Windows versions are different.
 The 'script' folder contains both versions.
-Windows user have the additional option to donwload the latest release of the Flame Tracker and run the executable without the need to download the scripts (see...).
+Windows user have the additional option to donwload the latest release of the Flame Tracker and run the executable without the need to download the scripts (https://github.com/combustionTools/flameTracker/releases).

 Author: Luca Carmignani, PhD